kesiev/massive-randomness-2/README.md

 The challenges feature is inspired by the [Dungeon Skill Challenge](https://boardgamegeek.com/filepage/245223/dungeon-skills-challenge) variant by **anubys** and by the **Hard Mode** rules of the official web-quest **Hardcore Trial**.

-_Dungeon Crawling Mode_ suggested by [kaarol116](https://boardgamegeek.com/user/kaarol116).

 Finally, I've used the excellent [Seshat](http://dotcolon.net/font/seshat/) and [Ferrum](https://dotcolon.net/font/ferrum) fonts by Dot Colon even this time.

-_Massive Darkness 2 and all related properties are owned by CMON Global Limited._
+_Massive Darkness, Zombicide, and all related properties are owned by CMON Global Limited._